jverzani/CalculusWithJulia.jl/markdown/derivatives/curve_sketching.md

 At $c$, $f'(c) = 0$ and $f''(c) = c^2$.
 Is $(c,f(c))$ a relative minimum? ($f$ is a "nice" function.)

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString["Yes", "No, it is a re
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"No, the second deriv
-lative maximum", L"No, the second derivative test is possibly inconclusive
+ative test is possibly inconclusive if $c=0$, but otherwise yes", "No, it i
-if $c=0$, but otherwise yes"], 3, "", nothing, [1, 2, 3], AbstractString["Y
+s a relative maximum", "Yes"], 1, "", nothing, [1, 2, 3], AbstractString[L"
-es", "No, it is a relative maximum", L"No, the second derivative test is po
+No, the second derivative test is possibly inconclusive if $c=0$, but other
-ssibly inconclusive if $c=0$, but otherwise yes"], "", false)
+wise yes", "No, it is a relative maximum", "Yes"], "", false)
 ````